rupa/cnv/README.markdown

     uses calibre's ebook-convert and ebook-meta tools.
     gank, normalize, convert, and download ebooks.

+    Optimized for and tested with iphone and kindle.
     The idea is you can use it from a kindle or iphone or whatever, with just a web browser.